 As new Unicode characters are added or the "common practice" for emoji usage changes, the data and recommendations supplied by this document may change in accordance.
-Thus the recommendations and data will change across versions of this document.
+Thus the

 1.4 Definitions

 The following provide more formal definitions of some of the terms used in this document.
 Readers who are more interested in other features of the document may choose to continue from Section 2, Design Guidelines.